 What nutrients are contained in sour cherries?

-The main component of sour cherries is, as with many fruits, water.
-In addition, however, a whole range of micronutrients can be found.
-These include vitamins A, vitamin B1 and vitamin C. They also contain calcium, an important component of bones, and iron , which is responsible for transporting oxygen in the blood .
-The sugar content is also of interest, especially for diabetics.
-100 g of sour cherries contain around 4.7 grams of fructose.
-For comparison: 100 grams of cola contains 9 grams of sugar, while apple juice contains 10 grams of sugar.
-Sour cherries are therefore considered to be relatively low in sugar.
-The glycemic index - the value that indicates whether a food causes blood sugar levels to rise quickly or sharply or not - is also low.
-The calorie content of around 63 per 100 g and 16 grams of carbohydrates are not very high, but should be taken into account and taken into account, especially in the context of diets (1,2,3).
+The main component of sour cherries, like many fruits, is water.
+They also contain a wide range of micronutrients , including vitamins A, B1, and C. They also contain calcium, an important component of bones, and iron , which is responsible for oxygen transport in the blood .
+The sugar content is particularly important for diabetics.
+100 grams of sour cherries contain about 4.7 grams of fructose.
+By comparison, 100 grams of cola contains 9 grams of sugar, while apple juice contains 10 grams of sugar.

 Can diabetics eat sour cherries?

-The short answer is yes!
-Sour cherries and products containing sour cherries can also be consumed by people with diabetes.
-Due to their low sugar content and low glycemic index, this is a fruit that does not cause blood sugar to rise too quickly or too much.
+The short answer is: Yes!
+Even if you have diabetes, you can enjoy sour cherries and sour cherry juice – but in moderation.
+Due to their low sugar content and low glycemic index, they are a fruit that does not cause blood sugar to rise too quickly or too sharply.
 In fact, studies indicate that sour cherries may even have a supportive and positive effect on blood sugar levels .
 This is due to the polyphenols they contain, i.e. secondary plant substances.
-Animal experiments have shown that polyphenols can stimulate the cells of the pancreas to produce more insulin - around 50% more than other cells that have not come into contact with polyphenols (4).
+Animal studies have shown that polyphenols can stimulate pancreatic cells to produce more insulin – around 50% more than other cells that have not come into contact with polyphenols (4).
 However, it is not yet clear whether the results can be directly transferred to humans.
 However, the other positive effects of polyphenols on the human body have been known for some time.
 Their antioxidant effect, for example, can help counteract inflammatory processes in the body .
 In addition, their intake can change the microbiome in the gut for the better, like a probiotic (5).

-Which products containing sour cherries are suitable for diabetics?
+Which sour cherry products are suitable for diabetics?

 Conclusion

-Sour cherries contain many macro and micronutrients that are important for the body.
-In addition, they are low in sugar and have a low glycemic index.
-The polyphenols they contain also have a positive effect on health.
+Sour cherries contain many important macro- and micronutrients for the body.
+They are also low in sugar and have a low glycemic index.
+The polyphenols they contain also have a positive impact on health.
 Due to these properties, sour cherries are also suitable for diabetics.
-However, people with a calorie restriction should avoid taking sour cherry juice and instead use other preparations such as capsules or powder.
+However, people with calorie restrictions may want to avoid consuming sour cherry juice and instead opt for other supplements such as capsules or powder.

 - Nährwertrechner.de: Sour cherry nutritional values https://www.naehrwertrechner.de/naehrwerte/F212000/Sauerkirsche/ (accessed on October 14, 2024)